-- Everyone living in the property is under the age of 18. - You're in prison. - You're in hospital or a care home. - You're living away from the property elsewhere to care for someone. - You're a student studying elsewhere and the property is unoccupied. - Everyone in the property is a full-time student. - The only person living in the property has died and probate has yet to be granted (after probate has been granted, the property is exempt for the next six months too). - Occupation of the property is forbidden by law (for example, because of planning restrictions or it's derelict). - The property has been repossessed.
+- Everyone living in the property is under the age of 18. - You're in prison. - You're in hospital or a care home. - You're living away from the property elsewhere to care for someone and the property is unoccupied. - You're a student studying elsewhere and the property is unoccupied. - Everyone in the property is a full-time student. - The only person living in the property has died and probate has yet to be granted (after probate has been granted, the property is exempt for a further six months too). - Occupation of the property is forbidden by law (for example, because of planning restrictions or it's derelict). - The property has been repossessed.

-- The person living in the property who is liable to pay Council Tax has become bankrupt and the property is part of the bankruptcy. - All the resident(s) of the property is/are severely mentally impaired.
+- The person living in the property who is liable to pay Council Tax has been declared bankrupt and the property is part of the bankruptcy. - All the resident(s) of the property is/are severely mentally impaired.